AgusSaMac/agussamac.github.io/HMTL5 CSS3 JS/news-homepage-main/README.md

 As with the mobile development the work was from top to bottom, so the first step was to get rid of the hamburger menu and all the styling for it.

-due to the fact that all the sections are contained within the body, it was better if the layout was defined in that tag, for it the use of grid areas was optimal.
+To center the page the margin at top and bottom was left in 1rem while the left and right was set to auto.
+Now it was time to set up the layout for this the use of grid areas was perfect, and the declaration of the same was done in the main selector.

 ```
 @media (min-width:750px) {
     body {
         margin: 1rem auto;
+    }
+    main {
         display: grid;
         grid-template-areas:
         "head head"